edwardlee098/edwardlee098.github.io/_pages/about.md

   - /about.html
 ---

-# Welcome to Edward Lee's Academic Portfolio
+# Welcome to Peng-Jen Lai's Academic Portfolio

-I am Edward Lee, an academic researcher and developer based in Taiwan.
-This website showcases my research work, publications, teaching experience, and professional activities.
+I am Peng-Jen Lai (賴鵬仁), a Professor of Mathematics at National Kaohsiung Normal University, Taiwan.
+My research focuses on optimization theory, scheduling algorithms, fuzzy systems, and fractal geometry.
+This website showcases my research work, publications, teaching experience, and professional activities spanning over three decades in academia.

 About This Site
 ======